 - Transportation/Material Moving– Spending long hours on the road and dealing with moving heavy cargo makes careers in transportation riskier for workers.
 UPS, FedEx, and Amazon, and several other trucking and shipping companies, employ large numbers of Ohio workers moving goods from warehousing to businesses and private homes.

 - Agriculture and Natural Resources – Agricultural, forestry, fishing, and hunting work was related to the highest percentage of job-related injuries in 2015.
 Ohio is covered by over 8 million acres of forest and about 14 million acres of operated farmland, creating a large share of employees at risk for injury through machinery, elements, and transportation.

-- Healthcare – Workers in the healthcare industry suffered injuries at a rate of 3.7 per 100 workers, which ranks them among the top in the state.
+- Healthcare – Workers in the healthcare industry suffered injuries 3.7 per 100 workers, which ranks them among the top in the state.
 With many large medical centers including those at the Ohio State University, Nationwide Children’s Hospital, and Mt.
 Carmel Health Systems, healthcare workers make up a meaningful portion of the state workforce and are exposed to risks through physical labor, disease, travel, and more.

 - Production and Maintenance – In Ohio, manufacturing and maintenance jobs abound.
 In manufacturing and assembly plants like those at Honda and Whirlpool, work tasks can include lifting and transferring heavy objects, inspecting moving parts, cleaning equipment and goods, and other potentially risky duties.